alundeby/alundeby.github.io/_pages/cablights.md

 Normal Mode:
 * Off
-* Low - A warm glow, mostly used for ambiance.
+* Low - A warm glow for ambient lighting
-* Medium - Useful level for food prep and cleaning.
+* Medium - Useful level for food prep and cleaning
-* High - Maximum output from the LEDs, more than you need in most cases.
+* High - Maximum light output from the LEDs

 Holiday Mode: